newrelic/demo-catalog/tutorials/1_provision_a_resource/README.md

 }
 ```

-In the above configuration we define a single resource that will be provisioned.
+In the above deployment configuration we define a single resource that will be provisioned.
 Here is a quick summary of what each of the fields mean:

 | Field Name    |  Field Description |
 | ------------- | ------------------ |